-Dr Barbara Wąsikowska is an Assistant Professor in the Institute of IT in Management of Economy at the Faculty of Economics and Management of the University of Szczecin.
-She specializes in methods of Artificial Intelligence and Neuroscience.
+Dr Barbara Wąsikowska is an Assistant Professor in the Institute of Economics at the Faculty of Economics, Finance and Management of the University of Szczecin.
+She specializes in methods of Artificial Intelligence and cognitive neuroscience.
 She has published articles in Selected Issues of Experimental Economics, Computational and Mathematical Methods in Medicine, Business Informatics: Concepts and Applications, Studia Informatica, Selected Issues of Data Analysis.
 Her foregoing research, that resulted in over 40 publications, concentrated mainly on applications of artificial intelligence (especially the rough set theory) and techniques of cognitive neuroscience in economy and management.

 In recent years research of dr Barbara Wąsikowska concentrated mainly on following topics:

 - Brain neuroimaging methods in the research of decision making process in management;

 - Application of cognitive neuroscience techniques to study consumer preferences;

 - The study of advertising content with application of EEG;

 - Eye tracking in marketing research;

 - Application of rough set theory to identification purchase behavior rules;

 - Examining male and female purchase preferences by means of rough set method.